facebookresearch/mtenv/docs_src/source/pages/envs/create.rst

-How to add new environments
+How to create new environments
 ---------------------------

 There are two workflows: